Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 The above is true for any caching implemented by a reverse proxy.
-NGINX is particularly good because it comes with great optimizations (e.g.: the caching keys are stored in a shared memory zone, this is non trivial and allows to share the cache population work performed by the different workers and leverage hardware with high parallelism capabilities) that are very easy to configure out of the box.
+NGINX is particularly good because it comes with great optimizations (e.g.: the caching keys are stored in a shared memory zone, this is non-trivial and allows to share the cache population work performed by the different workers and leverage hardware with high parallelism capabilities) that are very easy to configure out of the box.

-On another hands, I think it important to speak about the controllability you get when caching with NGINX.
+On another hands, I think it is important to speak about the controllability you get when caching with NGINX.
 Notably, you should visit the documentation page about `proxy_cache_path
 <http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_path>`_
 directive.
 You can for example define parameters on how and when to purge files, along with directives controlling how should concurrent workers fetching